ogon-project/ogon-project/README.md

 # ogon project

-This repository is project/repository is mainly used for issue tracking for all components of the ogon projects.
+This project/repository is mainly used as issue tracker for all components of the ogon projects.